luzhuomi/cps-obs/README.md

 ```
 $ brew install gcc
 ```
-Then set the gcc in config.yaml as /usr/local/bin/gcc-7
+Then set the gcc in config.yaml to /usr/local/bin/gcc-7, refer to Configuration section above.